Report suspected varroa mite

 - the mite against a white background

-- specimen laying right-side-up (legs down) or upside-down (legs up)—as long as the shape of the mite is clearly visible
+- the specimen laying right-side-up (legs down) or upside-down (legs up)—as long as the shape of the mite is clearly visible

 Placing the mite on the tip of a cotton bud is the preferred method.

-Step 2: Preserve the suspect sample
+Step 2: Preserve the sample

 Use a waterproof marker to clearly label the container or bag with: